|Birth of the Intel 4004 - the First Microprocessor|

-The Intel processor has been the standard processor architecture for 40 years.
+The Intel processor has been the standard processor architecture for decades.
 It is temping to think that all this was planned but the true story is very different.

 After making a success in creating the market for DRAM Intel lost some of the ground to other semiconductor companies and, as we now know, the entire high volume memory industry would eventually be lost to the Far East where production costs were lower.